 Jill Miller and Annika Corbett, two members of the Hantsport Memorial Community Centre (HMCC) summer staff, with radios at their side, were just getting started at 11 a.m.

-“We’re getting ready for this by June, we’re in the office every day, switching into July first mode,” Miller said.
+“We’re getting ready for this by June, we’re in the office every day, switching into July 1st mode,” Miller said.
 “As well as making sure things go smoothly, we’re also working the bar.”

 Corbett has her hands full with scheduling, making sure all of the staff and volunteers have their assignments.

-“We rant the children’s parade and as a staff we man all of the different stations, the bouncing castles, the information booth,” Corbett said.
+“We ran the children’s parade and as a staff we man all of the different stations, the bouncing castles, the information booth,” Corbett said.

 For both, they wanted to dive head first into Canada Day activities because of the fond memories they have from their childhood.